Two weeks ago my lovely sister celebrated her 40th birthday!

 I ordered some party invitations from the Tiny Prints website.
 These were a perfect match for this dessert table.
 The quality of the paper is just amazing and hopefully, through the pictures, you can see that the invitations had a pearlescent finish.
 Just fab!

-I used few apothecary jars which I absolutely love and filled one with meringues, a couple with liquorice and mint candy, one with Oreos and other one with mint candy.
+I used few apothecary jars which I absolutely love and filled one with meringues, a couple with liquorice and mint candy, one with Oreos and another one with mint candy.
 I think they look really good on the table.

 My husband, who is a graphic designer, was kind enough to create these lovely food cards to place on the table and to hang on the jars.
 I think they give a classy touch to the table.

 Paper straws!
 My obsession!
-I could not leave them out.

 Buon compleanno Bambi!